Wire-Network/wire-docs/docs/api-reference/tooling/clio/how-to-guides/how-to-get-block-information.md

 :::

 * Understand what a [block](/docs/introduction/glossary.md#block) is and its role in the blockchain.
-* Understand the [block lifecycle](http://example.com) in the SYSIO consensus protocol.
+* Understand the [block lifecycle](http://example.com) in the Wire consensus protocol.

 ## Steps